austinwilcox/ZKMoveFile/readme.md

 ## Instruction
 Once the package is loaded with lazy, you can now use the command: ObsidianMoveCurrentBuffer.
 Use this command in command mode when you are editing a file that you want to move to a different location.

+## TODO
+1. Recursively load all directories within the obsidian vault - currently only loads surface level folders
+2. Fix output when moving a file to the selected directory
+3. Use Plenary instead of vim.input